conquerhuang/ESiamFC/README.md

 data_cluster.m
 data_cluster_balanced.m
 ```
-    run "data_cluster.m" in "./feature_cluster" to acquire traditional k-means cluster result.
+Run "data_cluster.m" in "./feature_cluster" to acquire traditional k-means cluster result.
 Run "data_cluster_balanced.m" in "./feature_cluster" to acquire PIk-means cluster result.
 You can use "gpuArray" in matlab to accelerate the cluster process.
 It will be 10 times faster on GTX1070 GPU than that on E52697v3 (ES) CPU.

 ### 5.create result for futher process to train base trackers
 ```bash
 create_result.m
 ```
-    run "create_result.m" in "./feature_cluster" to acurire "result_index.txt" and "result_root.txt" files. "result_index.txt" indecate which cluster each video sequence belongs to. "result_root.txt" store the path of each video sequence, which correspond to "result_index.txt"
+Run "create_result.m" in "./feature_cluster" to acurire "result_index.txt" and "result_root.txt" files. "result_index.txt" indecate which cluster each video sequence belongs to. "result_root.txt" store the path of each video sequence, which correspond to "result_index.txt"

 ## Train base trackers
 ### 1.generate meta data for base trackers.
 ```
 generate_cluster_mata_data.py
 ```
 Run "generate_cluster_mata_data.p"y in "./bin" to generate meta data.
 The generated meta data will be stored in the training data set folder. these meta data contain indexes of each cluster, which indicate each base tracker's training data set.

 ### 2.train base trackers
 ```bash
 train_siamfc_sep.py
 ```
 Run "train_siamfc_sep.py" in "./bi"n to train each base tracker.
 Then 6 base trackers will be trained according to the meta data generated in aforementioned process. the base tracker's model will be stored in "./models" folder named "siamfc_cluster*.pth"

 ## Train CW module
 ### 1.train cw module
 ```bash
 train_siamfc_mix_cw.py
 ```
 Run "train_siamfc_mix_cw.py" in ".\bin" to train the CW module.
 The trained model will be stored in "./model" named "siamfc_mix_cw.pth".
 Evaluate the model of each epoch and choose the one with the best performance as the final CW model.

 # Experiments
 ## Impermanent detail
 All experiments of the proposed ESiamFC is conducted with the got10k toolbox. for the baseline SiamFC we use the source code developed on pytorch from https://github.com/HonglinChu/SiamTrackers/tree/master/2-SiamFC/SiamFC-VID.
 The model of SiamFC is downloaded from http://www.robots.ox.ac.uk/~luca/siamese-fc.html which is trained on matlab with matconvnet toolbox.
 And we transformed the matconvnet model to pytorch model with convert_pretrained_model.py in .\bin folder.
 Benchmark results of TColor128 and DTB70 with got10k toolbox is slightly different from the results on matlab with same hyperparameters.
 We use the SiamFC developed on pytorch as baseline, and take the results of SiamFC on got10k toolbox for comparison

 ## experiment on different banchmark
 ```bash
 SiamFC_mix_cw.py
 ```
 Run "SiamFC_mix_cw.py" in ".\got10k\trackers" to get results of ESiamFC on multiple benchmarks.
 You can use multiprocessing toolbox to simultaneously run multiple models to save the evaluate time.